 - Solar String Lights – Holiday decor and regular mood lighting

 - Hammock Tree Tent

-- Compact camp stove – uses wood and charges my devices
+- Compact camp stove – Biolite uses wood for heat and charges my devices

 TINY HOUSE BOOKS I LOVE

 Tiny House Decisions by expert Tiny Houser, Ethan Waldman, discusses the real challenges you face when going tiny.
 There are many decisions to be made, some big and some small.
 This book is a great guide for getting you over the hump and working towards your Tiny House dream.
 The book can be purchased solo or as a package with video tours and interviews.
 Click here for more info.

 Other inspirational Tiny House books: